MennoKemp/MinecraftUhcPlugin/README.md

 - Configurable settings are displayed as `<Setting>`.

 ## Features
+- A lobby (world) is automatically created where players can join before the game starts.
+  - Teams are created for players to join.

 ## Planned
-- A lobby (world) is automatically created where players can join before the game starts.
 - Players can either play solo or in teams.
   - Friendly fire is off `<FriendlyFire>`.
   - During the `<PveDuration>`, pvp is turned off.